smartcontractkit/chainlink/.changeset/mighty-flies-breathe.md

 "chainlink": patch
 ---

-Add ORM and corresponding tables for CCIP gas prices and token prices
+#added ORM and corresponding tables for CCIP gas prices and token prices